Here are some of the highlights from our 2019 in review!

-Building these relationships can easily reap benefits outside of the workplace.
+Building these relationships can easily reap benefits outside of the remote teamwork environment.
 When our COO Bridget McNulty was at a Christmas celebration a few years back, her cousin challenged her to solve a brainteaser.
 She called up the Alley hive mind (via Slack), and we figured out the answer in 5 minutes flat.
 That’s the power of a remote team: Those connections you build at work extend across thousands of miles, even at the holidays, to have each other’s backs.

 One of Alley’s core values is transparency, and that even goes for letting others know how you work best and learning from how others plan their days.
 Here at Alley, there’s almost always someone working, with colleagues in other countries and time zones halfway around the world.
 So even if you’re physically alone in your office, you’re rarely by yourself, and you can almost always sign into Slack and ask a question or start a conversation.

 At an organizational level, many systems can be put in place that naturally adapt to a remote environment.
 As you’ve seen, communication and transparency are the keys to setting up these systems—qualities that are most difficult to foster in a distributed company.